 Digital Twin as a key component in Smart Environments

-- Participation in a project course with one Summer School divided into two parts and distance working format in between (August until mid September - Holiday; mid September until end of November self organized project work; December until January - Break)
+- Participation in a project course with one Summer School divided into two parts (3 weeks in July at HTW and 3 Weeks in February at UTS) and distance working format in between (August until mid September - Holiday; mid September until end of November self organized project work; December until January - Break)

 - Practice-oriented learning with highly qualified professors and partners of industry (HTW/UTS/SUT)

 - Project work and networking in international and interdisciplinary teams

 - Open to students of Engineering and IT study programs, women preferred